aidan-yip/aidan-yip/README.md

 # About Me

 ### I'm an aspiring Front-End Web Developer/Designer with a passion for programming.
-I love to create experiences that combine audio/visual content such as: music, video and visual art.
+I love to create experiences that combine audio/visual content such as music, video and visual art.
 Here on GitHub I design responsive sites, clone existing interfaces, create fun web games, and tinker with other projects.
 Follow to see my progress as I learn!

 ## Languages I Know 💻